Helping your child(ren) to stay safe online

 We have also included a range of platform specific parent guides from the excellent National Online Safety to help advise how best to keep your children safe online when using specific apps, platforms and games.
 7 topics for conversation about online safety can be found here:

-Do you know what online games your children play or what apps they're accessing on their mobile/tablet?
-Please click below for further information on various games/apps and general guidance for parents to keep your children safe:
+Do you know what online games your children play or what apps they are accessing on their mobile or tablet?
+Please click below for further information on various games/apps and general guidance for parents/carers to keep your children safe: